Ga. Republican, At Center Of Planned Parenthood Controversy, Back In Spotlight

 Handel is now on her third try.
 The former Georgia secretary of state lost twice in subsequent bids for statewide higher office — once for governor and once for the U.S. Senate.

-Now, because of the conservative bent of the Sixth Congressional District, she will likely be the favorite June 20 against Ossoff.
+Now, because of the conservative bent of the 6th Congressional District, she is likely to be the favorite June 20 against Ossoff.

 But she's about to get a lot more national attention, and her role in an attempt to strip funding to Planned Parenthood from the Susan G. Komen Foundation may just keep the liberal base fired up.